 Atomic Fiction scales new heights for The Walk.

 In 1974, French high-wire artist Philippe Petit made an astonishing, nerve-wracking tightrope walk between the Twin Towers of New York’s World Trade Center.
 At the time it put the towers on the map and generated front page headlines.
-But after the tragic destruction of the towers on September 11 2001, Petit’s stunt became a poignant reminder of both the buildings’ stark postmodern beauty, and of human triumph over adversity.
+But after the tragic destruction of the towers on September 11 2001, Petit’s stunt became a poignant reminder of both the buildings’ stark postmodern beauty and human triumph over adversity.

-Petit’s story has inspired two movies: 2008’s documentary Man on Wire, and 2015’s dramatisation The Walk.
+Petit’s story has inspired two films: 2008’s documentary Man on Wire, and 2015’s dramatisation The Walk.
 The latter, directed by Robert Zemeckis and starring Joseph Gordon-Levitt, called on the services of effects house Atomic Fiction to recreate 1970s New York in 3D, and within a total budget of just $35 million.

 As the making-of video explains, the towers - which are almost performers in the movie - proved tricky to rebuild within the confines of the computer.
 The biggest problem was their anodized aluminum facades, which had to convincingly reflect their surroundings.